 § 7 Notice of defect

-1. Notices for obvious defects shall be sent to the seller no later than 12 calendar days after
+1. Notices for open defects shall be sent to the seller no later than 12 calendar days after

-2. Any claim for defects shall be excluded after the supplied goods have been cut or
+2. Any claim for open defects shall be excluded after the supplied goods have been cut or

 4. In case of justified complaints relating to obvious defects, the purchaser has the right to request at the seller’s discretion repair of the goods or delivery of replacement goods within 12 calendar days after receipt of the returned goods.
 In this case, the seller shall pay the freight costs.
 If subsequent performance fails, the purchaser shall only be entitled to reduce the purchase price or

 withdraw from the contract, unless section 8 clauses 2 and 3 apply.

 5. If the notice of defect is not given in a timely manner, the goods shall be deemed as

 1. Claims for damages made by the purchaser shall be excluded unless otherwise agreed in

 2. The exclusion in clause 1 shall not apply in case of a liability under the German Product

 Liability Act, in case of intent or gross negligence by the business owners, legal

 representatives and leadership, malice, failure to comply with a provided guarantee, in